I always have the best of intentions when I board a train.

 I’m going to write a few blog posts, edit some others, and start to plan for the next newsletter.
 Maybe even read a chapter in my book if I’m a good-little-blogger and get all of my work done.

 Free from the distraction of the internet and with no ability to explore more than our train car, it is the best chance to dig in and get lots done.

-After each train journey, I come away disgruntled at myself and my extreme lack of productivity.
+After each Train Ride, I come away disgruntled at myself and my extreme lack of productivity.

 But I can’t help it.
 As soon as I get settled into the seat, my priorities vanish.
 There are suddenly many things that are far more important than work.

 Like, check out that castle up on the hill!
 That’s been five…six…seven vineyards we’ve passed since the last town.
 Look at all those olive trees…mmm…fresh olive oil…pasta…what am I going to eat tonight?